katKINGSLEY/Natural_Language_Processing/README.md

 Click [here](/Overviews/NLP_Overview.pdf) to read a short overview of Natural Language Processing.

+## NLPete: Natural Language Processing Chatbot

+NLPete is a natural language processing chatbot implemented in Python whose main goal is to successfully answer a user’s questions on natural language processing topics.
+His two main components are a dictionary knowledge base and chat logic flow.
+The knowledge base is derived from Dr. Karen Mazidi’s book, Exploring NLP with Python: Building Understand Through Code, and NLPete’s chat logic parses user input and then queries the results from within this knowledge base using natural langauge processing techniques.
+While
+NLPete’s primary focus is the discussion of ideas related to understanding textual meaning, he also handles conversation outside of his domain quite well.
+Read more [here](chatbot/Chatbot_paper_Kingsley_Yu.pdf).

+Code for this project can be found [here](/chatbot/NLPete)

+Please put all files in the same folder and run main.py

 ## Homework 1- Overview

 Click [here](/Homework1/Homework1_KLK170230.py) to see the Python code for this assignment.